I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 28°C to 32°C (82°F to 90°F) | 20°C to 23°C (68°F to 73°F) |

-What are the Costs like and How Busy are the Parks in March?
+What are the Costs and How Busy are the Parks in March?

-Costs at the parks or on Zanzibar Islands are at their lowest as the hotels and lodges are the least busy than during any other time of year and remain so for the next few months.
+Costs are at their lowest as the hotels and lodges are less busy than during any other time of year.
+Some lodges close altogether during the long rainy season though especially in the parks in Southern Tanzania.

 Kilimanjaro in March